The Science of Gratitude: How One Habit Boosts Health and Happiness

-How Gratitude Impacts Heart Health
+How Gratitude Impacts Your Health

-- Nervous System Balance: Practicing gratitude activates the parasympathetic nervous system, often called the “rest and digest” branch, which calms the body and promotes recovery.
-This effect is commonly measured by increased heart rate variability (HRV).
-Higher HRV reflects the heart’s ability to adaptively respond to stress, signaling a more resilient cardiovascular system.
-For example, a study in patients with heart failure showed that gratitude journaling for 8 weeks can positively affect inflammation and HRV, both key players in cardiovascular disease progression.
-Neuroimaging studies further bolster this connection: people practicing gratitude show reduced amygdala reactivity (the brain’s fear and threat center), indicating a downshift in “fight-or-flight” activation and a calmer cardiovascular state.
-By facilitating this “calm,” gratitude can protect the heart from chronic stress-related damage over time.
+- Nervous System Balance: Practicing gratitude activates the [par-uh-sim-puh-thet-ik nur-vuhs sis-tem]nounThe part of your nervous system that supports relaxation and digestion.Learn More, often called the “[rest and dye-jest]nounThe body’s natural relaxation and recovery mode.Learn More” branch, which calms the body and promotes recovery.
+Neuroimaging show that people practicing gratitude have reduced amygdala reactivity (the brain’s fear and threat center), indicating a downshift in “fight-or-flight” activation and a calmer cardiovascular state.
+By facilitating this “calm,” gratitude can protect the you from chronic stress-related damage over time.

-- Improved Blood Pressure and Vascular Function: Gratitude practices appear to modestly lower blood pressure, particularly diastolic pressure.
+- Improved Blood Pressure: Gratitude practices appear to modestly lower blood pressure, particularly diastolic pressure.
 In one small study, two-weeks of gratitude journaling practice significantly reduced diastolic blood pressure relative to no intervention.
-In patients recovering from acute coronary events, higher dispositional gratitude correlates with improved endothelial function.
-While blood pressure reductions from gratitude may be modest, they complement other positive lifestyle factors and collectively reduce cardiovascular risk.

-Chronic psychological stress elevates hormones such as cortisol and adrenaline, which can damage blood vessels and accelerate heart disease.
+- Lowered Stress Hormone Levels (Cortisol and Sympathetic Activity): Chronic psychological stress elevates hormones such as cortisol and adrenaline.
 Gratitude practice has been shown to blunt these harmful stress responses.
 In a randomized trial, people who engaged in gratitude journaling four times weekly for three weeks exhibited significantly lower salivary cortisol levels compared to controls, alongside reduced self-reported stress and anxiety.
-Gratitude’s calming effect is partly mediated through down-regulation of the hypothalamic–pituitary–adrenal (HPA) axis and decreased sympathetic nervous system activity.
-Neuroimaging confirms that gratitude reduces amygdala activation while increasing activity in brain regions associated with reward and safety.
-This “turning down the volume” on the body’s alarm systems translates into lower chronic exposure to stress hormones, reducing wear-and-tear on the cardiovascular system and supporting long-term heart health.

 Four Research-Backed Gratitude Practices